mkotsovoulou/ods6001a/assignments/assignment1/README.md

 # Programming Problem 1: Input, Processing, Output

-> The purpose of this assignment is to test your understanding and application of the concepts discussed in **week 1**:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in **Week 1**:
 >
 > - obtain user input
 > - perform calculations and